datacommonsorg/docsite/api/index.md

 A key is required by some APIs to authenticate and authorize requests.
 - All REST [V2](rest/v2/index.md) and [V1](rest/v1/index.md) APIs.
 These requests are served by endpoints at `api.datacommons.org`.
 - All requests coming from a custom Data Commons instance.
 These are also served by `api.datacommons.org`.
-- Data Commons NL API requests <!-- TODO: Add link to docs about these when available -->.
+- Data Commons [NL API requests](https://developers.google.com/gemma/docs/datagemma){: target="_blank"}.
 These are served by endpoints at `datagemma.datacommons.org`.

 A key is currently not required for the following, although this may change in the future:
-- Python and Pandas client libraries other than DataGemma
+- Python and Pandas client libraries other than NL APIs
 - V0 REST APIs
 - Google Sheets
 - Web Components

 ### Obtain an API key

 Data Commons API keys are managed by a self-service portal.
 To obtain an API key, go to [https://apikeys.datacommons.org](https://apikeys.datacommons.org){: target="_blank"}  and request a key for the hostname(s) listed above.
-You will need separate keys for Data Commons and DataGemma.
+You will need separate keys for Data Commons and Data Commons NL (DataGemma).

 To use the key in requests, see the relevant documentation:
 - For REST V2 APIs, see the section on [Authentication](/api/rest/v2/index.html#authentication).
 - For REST V1 APIs, see the section on [Authentication](/api/rest/v2/getting_started.html#authentication).
-- For DataGemma APIs, see the Python notebooks listed in [Tutorials](/api/python/tutorials.html#datagemma).
+- For NL APIs (DataGemma), see the Colab notebooks in [https://github.com/datacommonsorg/llm-tools/tree/main/notebooks](https://github.com/datacommonsorg/llm-tools/tree/main/notebooks){: target="_blank"}